industdev/Naughty-Archiver-2000/README.md

 - Gallery-dl throws a keyerror exception in the console
 - Gallery-dl crashes or doesn't start

-Report issues in [gallery-dl](https://github.com/mikf/gallery-dl) repository if:
+Report issues in the runners repositories if:

 - There's API errors that don't progress the extraction

-Errors that begin with '[g-dl]' in the console are from the gallery-dl process The configuration files passed in gallery-dl are found in `./saved/run`
+Errors that begin with '[g-dl]' in the console are from the gallery-dl process Errors that begin with '[yt-dlp]' in the console are from the yt-dlp process

+The configuration files passed to the executable is found in `./saved/run`

 ## How to install